 The Gorges of the Jogne in La Gruyère Region

-The Gorges of the Jogne are open.
+The Gorges of the Jogne are closed.

 The Gorges of the Jogne offer a refreshing and accessible hike in the heart of a green countryside.